 When it comes to hanging toys for parrots, the choice of materials is of utmost importance.
 Always chose bird-safe materials for your hanging links, such as stainless steel, untreated rope, nickel plated or plastic.
 Ensuring the links are free from any toxic substances is vital for your parrot's health.

 Once you have set up your parrot's cage with hanging toys, the responsibility does not end there.
 Regular inspections are necessary to ensure that the hardware for hanging toys remain in good condition.
 Parrots are known for their powerful beaks, and they can sometimes damage their the hanging links during play.
 Replace any hanging links showing signs of wear and tear to prevent potential accidents.
 If using rope, make sure there are no loose ends and cut off all extra.

 Pear links usually stops working after a while and doesn't tighten after a few uses.
 Another reason why they are not recommend.

 What hardware is recommend for hanging bird toys?First, the most comparable recommendation will be Quick Links.

 These are thicker, the threads don't strip, are larger, and easier to tighten with PLIERS.

 No matter what.
 All links must be tightened with pliers and not your hands.

 I am sure there are other creative ways to hang toys.
 Remember that even recommendations have to be used with caution because they can also be dangerous if not used right.
-However, pear links are the worst and have caused many issues where the parrots needed surgery.
+However, pear links are the worst and have caused many issues where parrots needed surgery.

 Author: Monika Sangar

-PDS parrot shop makes parrot toys to help fund our sanctuary, Prego Dalliance sanctuary, a non-profit. www.pdsnonprofit.org
+PDS is a registered 501(c)3 nonprofit organization (tax id #46-2470926) PDS parrot shop makes parrot toys to help fund our sanctuary, Prego Dalliance sanctuary, 501c3, non-profit. www.pdsnonprofit.org